U54Bioinformatics/03A_scRNA_Archetype_Mutitasklearning_Analysis/README.md

 #### Preparing data for analysis:
 The multitask learning analysis performed here requires annotated pre-processed and filtered scRNA-seq data and single-sample gene set enrichment analysis (ssGSEA) scores  corresponding to each cell.

-Prep-step 1: Create Seurat objects for individual scRNA data.
+1. Create Seurat objects for individual scRNA data.
 Perform QC analyses and filter the data to retain meaningful information, and then export the individual Seurat objects.

-[Click here for sample workflow](https://github.com/U54Bioinformatics/02A_scRNAseq_Seurat)
+Sample scRNA-seq data and vignette for integration and visualization can be found on the [Seurat website](https://satijalab.org/seurat/v3.2/integration.html).

+Also, see this detailed[sample workflow for processing 10X data](https://github.com/U54Bioinformatics/02A_scRNAseq_Seurat)

-Prep-step 2: Calcular ssGSEA scores using the Bioconductor [GSVA package](https://bioconductor.org/packages/release/bioc/html/GSVA.html).
+2. Calcular ssGSEA scores using the Bioconductor [GSVA package](https://bioconductor.org/packages/release/bioc/html/GSVA.html).

 Alternatively, calculate ssGSEA scores using BETSY with ZINB-WaVE normalized scRNA-seq counts data.
 [Click here for sample workflow](https://github.com/U54Bioinformatics/02C_scRNAseq_Pathway)

 ## Follow these steps to determine the number of archetypes and pathway phenotypes associated with archetypes using scRNA-seq data